University of Central Florida: Media

 KnightNews.com is the only digital student newspaper serving the UCF community, and it operates without oversight from the university administration.
 KnightNews.com won the College Press Freedom Award in 2016 for its work fighting for open government.
-A print newspaper, the Central Florida Future, was shutdown in August 2016.
+A print newspaper, the Central Florida Future, was shut down in August 2016.
 The Future, which also ran without university oversight, was one of the largest student-run newspapers in the United States.
 It focused on campus and local news coverage, but also featured national and international stories.
 The university itself publishes two magazines, Centric and Pegasus.
 Centric is the official student magazine of the university, and Pegasus is the official university magazine.

 The university has operated WUCF-FM, a NPR station, since 1978.
 The station broadcasts Jazz that reaches Orange, Seminole, Osceola, Brevard, Lake and Volusia counties in central Florida.
 They broadcast an Internet program that is heard worldwide.
 In 2011, the university purchased WUCF-TV, which is Central Florida's only Public Broadcasting Service (PBS) television station.
 As the region's sole PBS affiliate, the station broadcasts to an estimated population of 4.6 million people in its aerial viewing area.

 One limited access program at UCF is the Jazz Studies program, which launched a professional recording label for the university, Flying Horse Records.
-The program's faculty group, The Jazz Professors, and their student group, The Flying Horse Big Band, have both issued professional recordings since 2011 for the university label and all of which have charted in the top 50.
-The faculty group album "Do That Again" charted in the top 10.
+The program's faculty group, The Jazz Professors, and their student group, The Flying Horse Big Band, have both issued professional recordings since 2011 for the university label.